 DEVON SMALL: Crime, Prison Law and Human Rights.

 Inner Temple, called 1990.
 Devon is an experienced Criminal practitioner who started out as a Senior Prosecutor in the CPS .
 He now is mainly instructed in defence work in the Crown Court and the Court of Appeal covering the full range of criminal offences.
 He has recently had a number of successful appeals in the Court of Appeal.
 Devon also specialises in Prison Law dealing with Adjudication hearings and Human Rights.
 He is hardworking and has good client care and is much liked by his instructing solicitors.

 Grays Inn, called 2003.
 Amir's Criminal practice covers the full spectrum of Criminal offences from Burglary & Assault through to and including Serious Sexual Offences, Serious Violent Crime and Fraud involving hundres of thousands of pounds.
 Amir only defends in Criminal cases and his client care is excellent and he has a particularly good manner with vulnerable witnesses and clients with learning difficulties and mental health issues.

-AMANPREET BHACHU: Crime & Immigration.
+AMANPREET BHACHU: Immigration & Asylum.

 Middle Temple, called 2007.
 Michael is a mature entrant to the Bar, having previously had a successful career in industry.
 His commercial experience means that he has a particular empathy with issues in the areas of employment and contract.
 Having completed pupillage in Manchester, Michael is now building a practice in the Midlands as he lives in Worcester.
 His practice is mixed and he accepts instructions across a broad range of Chambers’ work.